Opinion | I’m a census enumerator. Each person I count feels like a victory.

 Sometimes, people invite me inside, mask and all, for a drink of water or to use the toilet.
 They tell me where I can get a ribbon wreath for my front door or how to cut back zebra grass in the fall so it grows back fuller.
 Other people driving by and seeing my census briefcase honk or wave.
 “Thanks for doing what you are doing!” they yell, as I stand staring at a weed-filled lot where there used to be a building with people in it.

 Census workers are instructed to avoid talking about politics and not to wear clothing with writing on it.
-We are equally bland in the face of NRA decals and pro-choice stickers, although I do enjoy funny messages on doormats, like the one that said, “Hide Packages from My Husband.”
+We are equally bland in the face of NRA decals and pro-choice stickers, although I do enjoy funny messages on doormats, like the one that said, “Hide Packages From My Husband.”
 I no longer believe the ones that say, “Welcome,” but I know I am not the only census worker who does an internal fist pump whenever I secure an interview with an immigrant “yearning to breathe free,” as it says on the Statue of Liberty.

-Census workers know that every NRFU successfully concluded reduces by a little bit the undercount this White House seems intent on forcing in 2020.
+Census workers know that every Narfu successfully concluded reduces by a little bit the undercount this White House seems intent on forcing in 2020.
 The Supreme Court blocked the census from asking whether people are U.S. citizens, but now the bureau wants to stop the head count on Sept.
 30, a month earlier than scheduled.
 The census got off to a late start because of coronavirus shutdowns, and when it concludes is a question before the courts.
 The administration says that stopping early is merely a matter of meeting deadlines, but to us Narfu hunters, it feels like sabotage.

 It also feels like a warning.
 Come November, ballots instead of census forms could go uncounted.
 Let us all do what we can to make sure they get the numbers right then, too.